ComfyUI Extension: Luminance Stack Processor

 Luminance Stack Processor - ComfyUI Custom Nodes

-Professional HDR (High Dynamic Range) processing nodes for ComfyUI featuring our Radiance Fusion Algorithm - a custom HDR processing method that delivers enhanced results through Nuke-inspired mathematical operations.
+HDR (High Dynamic Range) processing nodes for ComfyUI featuring Detail Injection algorithm (default) and Radiance Fusion Algorithm - custom HDR processing methods that work well for both AI-generated and real-world images.

 🎯 Features

-- 🚀 RADIANCE FUSION ALGORITHM: Our custom HDR algorithm developed in-house
+- 🚀 RADIANCE FUSION ALGORITHM: Custom HDR algorithm

-- Nuke-Inspired Mathematics: Based on professional VFX pipeline operations (plus/average)
+- Nuke-Inspired Mathematics: Based on VFX pipeline operations (plus/average)

-- Enhanced HDR Preservation: Maintains excellent dynamic range with natural appearance
+- HDR Preservation: Maintains good dynamic range with natural appearance

-- Improved Results: Provides quality improvements over traditional methods
+- Alternative Results: Provides different approach compared to traditional methods

 - 🆕 TRUE 32-bit EXR Export: Professional bit-depth control with imageio integration